1st Army Corps (France): France 1944

 Compounding the distance that supplies had to travel from the ports in southern France were the north–south railway lines with destroyed bridges and sections of track.
 Early October 1944 also saw the unseasonably early arrival of cold and wet weather more characteristic of November.
-All of these factors served to force a halt to the 1st Army Corps' advance in October while the corps improved its supply situations and resolved manpower issues caused by the French high command's decision to rotate the Senegalese troops to the south and replace them with French Forces of the Interior manpower.
+All of these factors served to force a halt to the 1st Army Corps' advance in October while the corps improved its supply situations and resolved manpower issues caused by the French high command's decision to rotate the Senegalese troops to the south and replace them with French Forces of the Interior manpower, known as the blanchiment.
 The supply situation had improved by early November, coinciding with orders from General Eisenhower, now in charge of all Allied forces in northwestern Europe, directing a general offensive all along the Western Front.

 Believing that the relative inactivity of 1st Army Corps meant the corps was digging in for the winter, the Germans reduced their forces in the Belfort Gap to a single, not-at-full strength infantry division.
 The 1st Army Corps launched their attack to force the Belfort Gap on November 13, 1944.
 By a stroke of fate, the French attack caught the German division commander near the front lines, who perished under a hail of Moroccan gunfire.
 The same attack narrowly missed capturing the commander of the German IV.
 Luftwaffen-Feldkorps.
 Although desperate German troops formed islands of resistance, most notably at the fortified city of Belfort, troops of the 2^{e} DIM, 9^{e} DIC, and the 1^{re} DB pushed through gaps in the German lines, disrupting their defense and keeping the battle mobile.
 French tanks moved through the Belfort Gap and reached the Rhine at Huningue on November 19.

 The battle cut off the German 308.
 Grenadier-Regiment on November 24, forcing the German troops to either surrender or intern themselves in Switzerland.
 On November 25, 1st Army Corps units liberated both Mulhouse (taken by a surprise armored drive) and Belfort (taken by assault of the 2^{e} DIM).
 Realizing the German defense had been too static for their own good, General De Lattre (commander of the First Army) directed both corps of his army to close on Burnhaupt in order to encircle the German LXIII.
 Armeekorps (the former IV.
 Luftwaffe Korps).
 This maneuver succeeded on November 28, 1944, and resulted in the capture of over 10,000 German troops, crippling the LXIII.
 Armeekorps.
 French losses had also been significant, and plans to immediately clear the Alsatian Plain of German forces had to be shelved while both sides gathered strength for the next battles.